 The idea of connecting your refrigerator to the internet seemed ludicrous just a few decades ago.
 But things changed.
 With 7 billion IoT devices already in use, interconnectedness is becoming a major factor in technology.

-Internet-connected TVs, toasters, and smart watches are now here to make our daily lives easier.
-By 2020 there will be six connected devices for every person on the planet, according to Cisco.
+Internet-connected TVs, toasters, and smartwatches are here to make our daily lives easier.
+In 2020 there were six connected devices for every person on the planet, according to Cisco.
 A sizable part of them will be IoT devices.

 Rise of the IoT

 IoT devices are things that normally would not have internet connectivity: kitchen appliances, toys, cars, fish tanks, boilers, and so on.
 Once connected to the internet, IoT-enabled objects can communicate with each other (and with us as well).
 This ability allows for new, more effective ways to use everyday items in our surroundings.

 The idea of IoT can be traced back to 1982.
 A Coke vending machine at Carnegie Mellon University was the first internet-connected appliance.
 Programmers used to connect to the device and check if it had drinks in stock and whether they were cold.
 In a way, this machine was the catalyst of all the internet of things trends yet to come!

 It wasn’t until the end of the nineties that the term “internet of things” appeared.
 One of the first people to use it was Kevin Ashton, the Executive Director of Auto-ID Labs at MIT.
 During a presentation in 1999, he described the idea of devices being connected in networks and exchanging information without the help of humans.

 It would take another decade for the term to gain popularity.
 In 2011 Cisco Systems defined the birth of IoT as the “threshold of connecting more objects than people to the internet.”
 Market research company Gartner declared the internet of things a newly emerging phenomenon.